Geometric quantum gates via dark paths in Rydberg atoms: Nonadiabatic holonomic -qubit controlled gates

 \section{Nonadiabatic holonomic $N$-qubit controlled gates}

-To generalize our NHMGTD scheme to the $N$-qubit case, we can consider a multiple Rydberg atomic model as shown in Fig.~\ref{modelN}.
-This model can be regarded as a direct extension of the three-atomic one in Fig.~\ref{model1}.
-Still only the first control atom and the target atom are under driving.
-And all the control atoms (in a two-level configuration) are coupled to the central target atom (in a three-level configuration) via the same coupling strength $V$.
-The interactions among the control atoms are omitted for simplicity.
+To generalize our NHGTD scheme to the $N$-qubit case, one can consider $N$ Rydberg atoms confined in a two-dimensional optical lattice~\cite{Graham2019Rydberg,Zhang2017coherent,Sun2021Onestep}, as shown in Fig.~\ref{modelN}.
+Still, only one of the control atoms (the first one) and the target atom (the $N$th one) are under driving, i.e., the number of driving fields does not scale with $N$ and remains as $3$.
+The control atoms (in a two-level configuration) are coupled to the target atom (in a three-level configuration) via the Rydberg-mediated interaction $U_{iN}$ ($i<N$), and the interactions among the control atoms are $U_{ij}$ ($i<j<N$).